port-labs/port-docs/docs/create-self-service-experiences/setup-backend/webhook/port-execution-agent/examples/Argo Workflows/trigger-an-argo-workflow.md

 :::tip Prerequisites

-- This guide assumes you have Kafka credentials available and ready to use within your Port account
+- This guide assumes you have Kafka credentials available and ready to use within your Port account.
 - You will need an accessible k8s cluster.
 If you don't have one, here is how to quickly set-up a [minikube cluster](https://minikube.sigs.k8s.io/docs/start/).
 - [Helm](https://helm.sh/docs/intro/install/) - required to install the Port Agent with Argo Workflow setup.
 :::

 ## Steps